 In case you don’t remember, Ruff Endz, is responsible for hits such as ‘Someone to Love You’ and ‘No More.’
 My favorite song on the new album is ‘Don’t Leave.’
 This track is a perfect blend of R&B harmony with hip hop swag.
-The song makes a fabulous exit using familiar lyrics as the hook of K. Michell’s, ‘Make The Song Cry.’
+The song makes a fabulous exit using lyrics originated by Jay Z in his hook for, ‘Song Cry.’

 Over the last few years.
 R&B artists have been expressing their frustration with the state of the industry and how R&B is often given the back seat by label heads because of the dominance of hip hop and pop.
-The fact that Xscape is selling out concerts, Bruno Mars continues to make major broadcast appearances with his R&B funk hits, and artist like Ruff Endz putting out albums that will hold the attention of young and old, provides proof that R&B is not dead, it’s evolving.
+The fact that Xscape is selling out concerts, Bruno Mars continues to make major broadcast appearances with his R&B funk hits, an artist like Ruff Endz putting out albums that will hold the attention of young and old, provides proof that R&B is not dead, it’s evolving.